Santhosh-Kambam/HR-Resoureses-Analysis/README.md

 <img width="796" height="590" alt="Screenshot 2025-08-11 225033" src="https://github.com/user-attachments/assets/2c857ffc-c009-4898-a4f0-ec52266aa184" />

-*Departments are composed of a healthy blend of fresh talent and seasoned professionals, ensuring dynamic collaboration.*
+*The average age of employees is consistent across departments, ranging from approximately 34 to 38 years.
+This indicates a well-balanced mix of experienced and early-career professionals throughout the organization.*

 ---